 A method of asexual reproduction, occurs in most yeasts and in some filamentous fungi.
 In this process, a bud develops on the surface of either the yeast cell or the hypha, with the cytoplasm of the bud being continuous with that of the parent cell.
 The nucleus of the parent cell then divides; one of the daughter nuclei migrates into the bud, and the other remains in the parent cell.
 The parent cell is capable of producing many buds over its surface by continuous synthesis of cytoplasm and repeated nuclear divisions.
 After a bud develops to a certain point and even before it is severed from the parent cell, it is itself capable of budding by the same process.
 In this way, a chain of cells may be produced.
 Eventually, the individual buds pinch off the parent cell and become individual yeast cells.
 Buds that are pinched off a hypha of a filamentous fungus behave as spores; that is, they germinate, each giving rise to a structure called a germ tube, which develops into a new hypha.

 Candida albicans is a type of yeast (fungus) that is a common infection in the mouth.
 Usually, it is not a serious infection.
 It likes to infect moist places such as the mouth (although it can also affect wounds and the genitals).
-The mouth infection is called oral candidiasis (or oral thrush).
+The mouth infection is called oral candidiasis or oral candidosis (commonly known as oral thrush).

 Candida score is a diagnostic tool used in the ICU setting.
 Patients are swabbed for the presence of colonising Candida species in multiple sites.
 Such sites would be the groin, intravenous lines, endotracheal tubes, urine samples.
 The higher the number of colonised sites on an individual, the higher the score.
 High scores can then be used to select patients who are more likely to benefit from early, empirical antifungal treatment.
 It applies mainly to patients who are critically ill, whose clinical picture is suggestive of invasive fungal infection (candidaemia).